Heard on the grapevine: How Pacific trade pact primes New Zealand wine for Japan buzz

 Japan's love affair with wine blossomed with its rise as an economic power in the 1980s and has endured: In a University of Adelaide study, Japan ranked 5th in the world by share of global spending on wine in 2015.

 Exports of New Zealand wine to Japan are small - but steadily increasing amid growing demand in the restaurant trade.
-Sales of what wine writer Curtis Marsh has called "honest wines that over-deliver in price-quality rapport" have almost doubled in Japan in the last nine years, to NZUS$14 million (US$9.61 million), according to industry body New Zealand Winegrowers, compared with U.S. shipments of more that NZUS$500 million.
+Sales of what wine writer Curtis Marsh has called "honest wines that over-deliver in price-quality rapport" have almost doubled in Japan in the last nine years, to NZ$14 million (US$9.61 million), according to industry body New Zealand Winegrowers, compared with US shipments of more that NZ$500 million.

 Starting from scratch around 2003, Sileni has made Japan its second-biggest overseas market after the United States, where Avery, a former Olympic weightlifter, headed up business before taking over from his father.